Machine Creation for vSphere

 To add a new Connector Configuration

-- Under the list of Connector Configurations, click the New button.
+- Click Add Connector Configuration.
 This opens a small dialog box.

 - Select the Connector Type for the platform and location where you are creating the layer or publishing the image.
 Then click New to open the Connector Configuration page.

-- Select the DataCenter, and the remaining dropdowns will be enabled.
+- Select the data center, and the remaining drop-down menus are enabled.

 - Complete the remaining fields and click the TEST button to verify that the appliance can access the location specified using the credentials supplied.

 - Click Save.
-The new Connector Configuration should now be listed on the Connector page.
+Verify that the new connector configuration is listed on the Connectors page.

 Script Configuration (Optional, Advanced feature)